 The groundwater samples (Fig. 2a) had Fe concentrations ranging between 0.2 and 45.5 mg L^{-1} with an average of 15.9 mg L^{-1} and a median value of 14.5 mg L^{-1} .
 The groundwater showed a temporal and spatial variation in Fe concentrations, but they were generally higher than in the other water types.
-The measured groundwater concentrations are common values for anaerobic groundwater in the eastern part of the Netherlands (Vermooten et al., 2008).
+The NO3-N concentrations of the groundwater were commonly low with an average of $0.20 \,\mathrm{mg}\,\mathrm{L}^{-1}$ and a median value of 0.045 mg L^{-1} .
+The redox status of the groundwater can, therefore, be assessed as anaerobic and the measured Fe concentration can be attributed to Fe(II).
+The measured groundwater concentrations are common values for anaerobic groundwater in the eastern part of the Netherlands (Griffioen et al., 2013).
+The measured Fe concentration at sampling locations other than the groundwater may partly be attributed to dissolved Fe(III) colloids or complexed Fe(II) that penetrates through the 0.45 μm filters and dissolve in the acidic media, this is discussed in the next section.

 The tube drain water samples (Fig. 2b) had Fe concentrations ranging between 0.4 and 18.9 mg L-1 with an average of 4.5 mg L-1 and a median value of 1.9 mg L-1.
 The Fe concentrations of tube drains 1 and 2 were for the majority of samples lower than 2 mg L-1.
 At some moments in the winter months of 2007-2008 tube drain 2 had Fe concentrations around 5 mg L-1.
-Tube drain 3 showed a large change in Fe concentration: the Fe concentrations increased from values around 2 mg L-1 to values between 10 and 15 mg L-1 during the period September-November 2007 and exceeded 15 mg L-1 in November and December 2008.
+Tube drain 3 showed a large change in Fe concentration: the Fe concentrations increased from values around 2 mg L-1 to values between 10 and 15 mg L-1 during the period September 2007-November 2007 and exceeded 15 mg L-1 in November and December 2008.
 This water approached the Fe concentrations of the groundwater.
 A change in concentration of redox-sensitive components like NO3, NH4, Mn, As, HCO3 was also observed in the drain 3 water (not shown).

-The reservoir water samples (Fig. 2c) had Fe concentrations ranging between 0.1 and 34.6 mg L-1 with an average of 3.9 mg L-1 and a median value of 2.0 mg L-1.
+The reservoir water samples (Fig. 2c) had Fe concentrations ranging between 0.1 and 34.6 mg L^{-1} with an average of 3.9 mg L^{-1} and a median value of 2.0 mg L^{-1} .
 There was a winter peak in the Fe concentration of the in-stream reservoirs.
-During the winter (November-February), the Fe concentration reached the level of the Fe concentrations of the groundwater (5-35 mg L-1), while in summer season (April-September) a majority of samples had Fe concentrations lower than 5 mg L-1 with an average of 1.76 mg L-1.
-The range and average of the Fe concentrations differed between the three reservoirs during the winter period (Table 1).
-Reservoir 2 showed the highest concentrations followed by reservoir 3 and subsequently reservoir 1.
-Likely, this was
+During the winter (November-February), the Fe